 The Needs-Based Exam Reimbursement pilot program will cover a study material stipend and reimbursement for passed exams P, FM, IFM, LTAM and MAS-I, for students living in the U.S. and Canada who meet one of the following criteria:

-- Have income level that falls below the living wage requirement based on location and family members per household, as shown in the MIT Living Wage Calculator.
-For students living with guardians, or claimed on the guardians’ taxes, the guardian income should be used in the calculator.
+• Have an income level that falls below the living wage requirement based on location and family members per household, as shown in the MIT Living Wage Calculator.
+For students living with guardians, or claimed on the guardians’ taxes, the guardians’ income should be used in the calculator.

 To qualify for a reimbursement:

-- If you score 5 or lower (not a passing score), the exam fee will NOT be refunded to you.
-Request are processed once a month and you’ll get an email confirmation once the request has been approved.
+• If you score 5 or lower (not a passing score), the exam fee will NOT be reimbursed or refunded to you.
+Requests are processed once a month and you’ll get an email confirmation once the request has been approved.

 You may receive reimbursement from this program if you DO NOT receive reimbursement from another source – such as the Diversity Exam Reimbursement Program, your school, and employer, or another actuarial organization.

-If you are an African American, Black, Hispanic/Latinx, or Native North American or Indigenous resident, and are either a Canadian or U.S. citizen, asylum seeker, or have a permanent resident or educational visa in Canada or the U.S. (from those above groups) please apply to the Diversity Reimbursement Program instead.
+All candidates who take an exam starting in 2024 and meet the financial need criteria should apply for the Needs-Based Exam Reimbursement Program.
+For candidates who took an exam prior to January 1, 2024, and have not yet submitted their application for reimbursement, if you are an African American, Black, Hispanic/Latinx, or Native North American or Indigenous resident, and are either a Canadian or U.S. citizen, asylum seeker, or have a permanent resident or educational visa in Canada or the U.S. (from those above groups), qualified candidates may apply for the Diversity Exam Reimbursement Program until March 31, 2024.

 For further information view the Diversity Exam Reimbursement Program Frequently Asked Questions or contact: